preetoshii/foreigners/docs/fsl/FSL.md

 ## Future Syntax (Planned)

-These features are **not part of first life** but show where the language will grow.
+These features are **not part of first life** but are clearly on the roadmap.

 ### Multi-Location Scripts